simoferr98/infrastructure-aws-wordpress/README.md

   *Amazon Elastic Container Service (Amazon ECS) is a fully managed container orchestration service that helps you easily deploy, manage, and scale containerized applications.*

 ## Deployment method:
-[***Terraform***](https://www.terraform.io/) is used to create infrastructure using the IaC allows developers to use a configuration language called HCL (HashiCorp Configuration Language) to describe the infrastructure using different [module Terraform](https://registry.terraform.io/browse/modules?provider=aws) battle tested to optimize the amount of code needed to provision the infrastructure. [***Terragrunt***](https://terragrunt.gruntwork.io/) was also used as a wrapper to add various functions.
+[***Terraform***](https://www.terraform.io/) is used to create infrastructure using the IaC allows developers to use a configuration language called HCL (HashiCorp Configuration Language) to describe the infrastructure using different [module Terraform](https://registry.terraform.io/browse/modules?provider=aws)  tested to optimize the amount of code needed to provision the infrastructure. [***Terragrunt***](https://terragrunt.gruntwork.io/) was  used as a wrapper to add various functions.

 In the Repository each single component is declared inside a dedicated folder which contains the files needed by terraform to create the resource.
 Using Terragrunt we can manage the dependencies between the various components and create all the necessary resources (S3 buckets and DynamoDB tables) to use a [remote state](https://www.terraform.io/docs/language/state/remote.html) for Terraform.